 Heritage scanning benefits

-There are a wide range of benefits for organisations or individuals looking to scan books, journals, family photographs, negative films, public records, and more.
+There is a wide range of benefits for organisations or individuals looking to scan books, journals, family photographs, negative films, public records, and more.

 How the scanning process works